 So whether you are interested in the CAPS or International British Curriculum, CambriLearn offers everything you need to ensure you receive an internationally accredited education in an environment that promotes individuality and personalised learning.

-We've created a handy quiz that weighs your family's educational needs.
+To help you decide whether the CAPS or International curriculum is better for your child, we've created a handy quiz that weighs your family's educational needs.
 Take this one-minute quiz to learn which curriculum will work for you.